atomex-protocol/atomex-sdk/docs/api.md

 When you place an order it is required to prove that you have sufficient funds to perform a trade.
 In case you combine funds from multiple addresses you have to provide valid signatures for each of them.
 Note, that in some cases you can reuse message+timestamp from the authentication step.

-Finally you have to specify several swap parameters when sending an order.
-Client has to provide an address that will receive the redeemed tokens, time period before the expiration, and reward that will be paid to a Watch Tower.
+Finally, you should specify swap requisites (you can also do it later) that MUST be used by your counterparty (MM) when he makes the first "initiate" transaction.
+Client has to provide an address that will receive the redeemed tokens, time period after which refund is permitted, and size of the reward that is to be paid to the Watch Tower.
-Although this data is not necessary at this step and can be specified later, it's recomended for Clients to do that in order to reduce the number of interactions.
+It is also allowed to set a separate refund address (for UTXO-based currencies mostly).
+Market makers are allowed to specify the secret hash at this point but usually it makes more sense to do that AFTER the order is matched, because there can be partial execution.

 Placing an order can fail due to several reasons:
 * `400` — order parameters are invalid;
 * `403` — Client is not authorized to use this order type (e.g. only MM can currently place `Return` or `IOC` orders);
 * `422` — an attempt of cross trade (your order is matched with another one which is also yours).

-If everything is ok you will receive an internal `long` order ID in return, which then can be used to track the status of the order and all associated swaps and transactions.
+If everything is ok you will receive an internal order ID in return, which then can be used to track the status of the order and all associated swaps and transactions.
 If you don't know the order ID you can query all orders (or only active ones) e.g. if you need to recover the state after a failure.

 An order can have one of the following statuses:
 * `Pending` — order is received, but not yet placed;